cmusatyalab/elijah-cloudlet/README.md

 --------------

 1. Creating ``base vm``.
 	You will first create ``base vm`` from a regular VM disk image.
 This ``base vm`` will be a template VM for overlay VMs.
-To create ``base vm``, you need regular VM disk image as a raw format.
+To create ``base vm``, you need regular VM disk image in a raw format.

         > $ cd ./bin
-        > $ ./cloudlet base /path/to/vm.image
+        > $ ./cloudlet base /path/to/vm.img

 	This will launch remote connection(VNC) to guest OS and cloudlet module will automatically start creating ``base vm`` when you close VNC window.
+	After finishing all the processing, you can check generated ``base vm`` using below command.

+    	> $ cd ./bin
+    	> $ ./cloudlet list_base

 2. Creating ``overlay vm`` on top of ``base vm``.